 Ecstatic after only 2 hours of fishing, I began to paddle back to the launch.
 I threw one more yellow-perch-patterned floating Rapala Shad Rap SR05 and began to work it through the water column, using a few twitches and a long pause to allow it to rise.

-As I neared the launch, I gave one last cast along a steep ledge, where the water went from 3 to 15 feet deep, using the same retrieval pattern.
-I twitched twice but felt no vibration or motion on the second.
+As I neared the launch, I gave the lure one last cast along a steep contour, where the depth dropped from 3 to 15 feet deep, using the same retrieval pattern.
+I twitched it twice but felt no vibration or motion on the second flick.
 My line was taut and nothing moved, so I thought my trebles were stuck in a submerged tree branch.
 Suddenly, my rod keeled over, and the “branch” took off.

 When I saw the fish surface, I nearly lost it.
-I called my friends over to help me land this enormous chain pickerel, which was too long to fit in my net.
-I couldn’t get control of it alone, so my friends helped me grab my lip grip to land it.
-I snapped a couple of photos of this warrior pickerel before releasing it, knowing I would never forget that outing or that fish, even without pictures.
+I called my friends over to help me land this enormous chain pickerel, which was too long to fit in my silly little trout net.
+It had mangled the treble hooks, and its teeth had taken small chips out of my wooden lure.
+I couldn’t get control of it alone, so my friend tossed me a lip grip to land it.
+I snapped a couple release photos of this warrior of a winter pickerel, knowing I would never forget that outing or that fish, even without the pictures.

 Pike and muskie fishermen can enjoy those prehistoric giants without my jealousy, at least for now.
 I fully appreciate the power, aggression, stealth, and speed of Long Island’s native esox species.